AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 * 90 days (3rd month)
 * 120 days (4th month) → final report marking the end of the grant period

 Each report must be posted on the Astar Forum by the specified dates.
-Timely submission is strongly required, missing or delayed reports may negatively affect the Council’s evaluation and the project’s eligibility for future grants or programs.
+Timely submission is strongly required.
+Missing or delayed reports may negatively affect the Council’s evaluation and the project’s eligibility for future grants or programs.

 Each report should include the following details: